DieracDelta/flake_generator/README.md

-# IMPERATIVE MANAGEMENT OF DECLARATIVE PACKAGES !!! #
+# Imperative Management OF Declarative Packages #

 Nix flakes are a really fantastic way to finely manage project dependencies.
 However, writing Nix expressions to specify dependencies is subtle